skwp/dotfiles/README.md

 **YADR is an opinionated dotfile repo that will make your heart sing**

-  * YADR takes a curated set of the best of the best in plugins, dotfile repos and ties them all together into a cohesive system.
+  * The best bits of all the top dotfile repos, vim and zsh plugins curated in one place, into a simple and cohesive way of working.
-  * More than 90 vim plugins, all under one roof, working together.
-  * Each plugin is researched and configured to be at its best and to work with other plugins.
-Often times, better keymaps are provided.
-See `.yadr/vim/settings` and `.yadr/zsh/`for some examples.
+  * More than 90 vim plugins, all under one roof, working together, each plugin researched and configured to be at its best, often with better shortcut keys.
-  * All common shell and vim commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction
+  * Many zsh plugins, starting with the wonderful Prezto base, and adding a few niceties on top.
   * All things are vimized: irb, postres command line, etc.
-  * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
-Your eyes will thank you.

 ## Mailing List